The First Rebel

 Later in Genesis we will read, My Spirit will not always strive with man.
 There is a point at which God rightly says, You have had the light presented to you.
 You have rejected it.
 You will have no more opportunity for salvation.

-God pronounces a curse upon this unrepentant sinner who has had every opportunity to bow his knee5 to God … and has refused.
+God pronounces a curse upon this unrepentant sinner who has had every opportunity to bow his knee to God … and has refused.

-The curse corresponds to Cain's offering of pride.
+The curse corresponds to Cain's prideful offering of ground produce.
 God curses the ground.
 But wait a moment … think back, did not God already do that when speaking with Adam?
-Yes he did … but this is an even greater curse.
+Yes he did … so this is an even greater curse.
 “Cain, you will plant and get NOTHING.”

 Cain has good reason to fear.
-He has just done the unthinkable, unimaginable.
+He has just done the unthinkable, the unimaginable.
 He killed a beloved one of the family.
+Over 100,000 people could want him dead.

 Verse 16 is a very sad comment, And Cain went out from the presence of God.
-That was his own choice initially, but now he can't come back.
+That was his own choice initially, but now, it would seem, he can't come back.
+This is much like the people Paul refers to;

 Heb 10:26 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.